 Hole In The Wall Boulder Peak

-At the east end of Boulder Pass the trail descends into the large horseshoe basin of Hole In The Wall.
-From there is continues to Browns Pass and Waterton Lake, or Bowman Lake.
+At the east end of Boulder Pass, the trail descends into the large horseshoe basin of Hole In The Wall.
+From there it continues to Browns Pass and Waterton Lake, or Bowman Lake.
 Day hiking on Hole In The Wall looked inviting but there was still a lot to investigate at Boulder Pass.